thedoggybrad/edgescape_navigator/README.md

 ## Minimum System Requirements
-•Windows 7 and above with 64-bit processor (Windows 10 is recommended)
+•Windows 7 and above with 64-bit processor (Windows 10 and above is recommended)
 <br>
 •1GB RAM (2GB will be much better)
 <br>